mnemnion/JLpeg.jl/docs/src/index.md

 Here we have a grammar matching at least one single-quoted string, which may not contain a literal newline.
 If we fail to match a string, the `:missedend` rule looks for a newline, which it captures and tags, enabling the parse to continue.
+Note that when the recovery rule doesn't match, the label remains in place, and will be provided if the whole parse fails at that location.

 Subsequent code can look for `:str_newline_error`, or any number of such error-signalling keys.
 Since a [`SubString`](@extref `Base.SubString`) has its start point in the `.offset` field, this may be used to inform the user where the missing close quote belongs.

-Throws, like checks behave differently inside predicates: they become a normal failure, without setting the label or trying any recovery rule.
+Throws, like checks, behave differently inside predicates: they become a normal failure, without setting the label or trying any recovery rule.
 Pattern failure in lookahead has a different meaning than failure to consume input, generally speaking, and this little tweak allows more patterns to be used both for lookahead and ordinary